ucsb-cs148/w25/_lectures/lect08.md

 | pj14-lootfinder|
 | pj10-timebendingpuzzle|

+and questions are being asked (and documented) by:

 | **This team:**   | **evaluates** | ... **this team:** |
 | pj09-socialrunning |----> | pj11-recipegenerator|
 | pj11-recipegenerator |----> | pj12-closettracker|